San Miguel de Tucumán: Climate

-San Miguel de Tucuman lies in a transition zone between temperate climates to the south, and subtropical climates to the north.
+San Miguel de Tucumán lies in a transition zone between temperate climates to the south, and subtropical climates to the north.
 It has a humid subtropical climate (Cwa) under the Köppen climate classification, with vastly more precipitation in the summer than in the winter.
 The average annual temperature is 19.3 C. The precipitation pattern is monsoonal: out of the 966 mm that fall annually, most of it falls in the summer months, while the winter months tend to be drier.
 The average temperature in winter is 13.6 C. July is the coldest month with a mean temperature of 12.1 C. Frosts are uncommon, with some years recording no frosts at all.
 Usually, when frosts occur, they are light with temperatures rarely falling below -2 C. Winters are sunny, averaging 9–12 clear days and 9–12 overcast days per month.
 Snow is extremely rare, but in 2007, it reached the city center.
 There have been other episodes of sleet and snow in the mountains around the city, and in 2010, sleet was reported downtown again, a very rare event.

 Spring and fall are transition seasons.
 Springs are very short, and by October, summer weather settles in the city, with highs beyond 30 C very common.
 This is due to the dryness of the season: daytime highs are close to those in the summer, when rainfall and clouds are persistent, whereas spring is often sunny and arid.
 April marks the beginning of the fall, but temperatures remain near summer levels: 21 to 27 C during the day, and 12 to 18 C during the night.
 Rainfall decreases as fall progresses.

 Summers are the hottest and most humid time of year.
 The average temperature during the summer ranges from 24 to 26 C. In the summer, one can expect daytime highs ranging from 30 to 31 C; at night, 19 to 20 C are the norm.
 Much of the rainfall that the city receives occurs during the summer months and cloudy weather tends to be more common, averaging 11–13 overcast days and only 2–4 clear days per month.
 Heat waves can push temperatures up to 40 to 45 C. However, some relief is possible after cold fronts from the south caused by Pampero winds which brings in cooler air.
 These winds can be strong following a hot day in advance of the cold fronts.

 The highest temperature recorded was 45.0 C on October 31, 2009 while the lowest temperature recorded was -3.0 C on July 16, 1962.